UWC2-PYTHON/ProgrammingInPython/source/exercises/html_renderer/html_renderer.rst

 Take a look at it by opening it in your text editor.
 And also in a browser to see how it's rendered.

-If you don't know html -- just look at the example and copy that.
-And you can read the: :ref:`html_primer` at the end of this page for enough to do this exercise.
+If you don't know html then just look at the example and copy that.
+And you can read the :ref:`html_primer` at the end of this page for enough to do this exercise.
 And anyone working with computers these days would benefit from at least a passing familiarity with html.

-The exercise is broken down into a number of steps -- each requiring a few more OO concepts in Python.
+The exercise is broken down into a number of steps, each requiring a few more OO concepts in Python.

 The goal of the code is to render html.
 The goal of the *exercise* is to build up a simple object hierarchy with: